Southern California Psychiatric Society

 - To provide a forum for the development of your professional leadership capabilities at Council, regional, committee, state and national levels

 - To allow you, through organized action, to determine what is strategically important and work towards desired professional outcomes

 - To provide timely information and response on critical issues

-Your concurrent membership in the Southern California Psychiatric Society (SCPS), the California Psychiatric Association (CPA), and the American Psychiatric Association (APA), ensures that your professional interests and those of your patients are represented at the local, state, and national levels.
+Your concurrent membership in the Southern California Psychiatric Society (SCPS), and the American Psychiatric Association (APA) ensures that your professional interests and those of your patients are represented at the local, state, and national levels.

 Southern California experienced an unprecedented population growth immediately post World War II, particularly by veterans who had been stationed in or passed through the area during their military service.
 They were enchanted not only by the climate but more importantly by the obvious opportunities available.
 Among them were young physicians who, through their military experiences, had come to recognize the promise of psychiatry and were filled with the hopes of the “can-do” American spirit.

 They found scattered pockets of psychiatric practices of varied sophistication with no major focus or organization: there was the Veterans Administration Hospital with the Brentwood residence training program; the medical schools at University of Southern California (USC) and Loma Linda University; Los Angeles Psychoanalytic Institute and Society; Los Angeles Medical Society; State of California Mental Hospital System; neuropsychiatrists; neurologists; psychiatrists; a nucleus of many recent refugee orthodox and heterodox lay and medical psychoanalysts.
 Altogether, these professionals represented the entire spectrum of psychiatric dogmas; hypnosis, insulin and electroschock, neuropsychiatry, neurology, psychoanalysis, dynamic and not-so-dynamic psychotherapy, inpatient and outpatient clinicians, public and private practitioners… a true potpourri!